Manage Jupyter notebook servers

 Execute any code cell to run the managed server or to connect to the running configured server.

-You can register your project interpreter as a kernel on the configured server by clicking the corresponding link.
+You can register your Python interpreter as a kernel on the configured server by clicking the corresponding link.
 After that you can see it in the list of the kernels for the configured server.